nextflow-io/nextflow/docs/process.rst

 In more detail, it affects the process execution in two main ways:

 #.
-The process is executed only if the files declared in the `output` clause do not exists in directory specified by
+The process is executed only if the files declared in the `output` clause do not exist in the directory specified by
    the ``storeDir`` directive.
 When the files exist the process execution is skipped and these files are used as the actual process result.

 #.
-Whenever a process complete successfully the files listed in the `output` declaration block are copied in the directory
+Whenever a process is successfully completed the files listed in the `output` declaration block are copied into the directory
    specified by the ``storeDir`` directive.

-The following example shows how use the ``storeDir`` directive to create a directory containing a BLAST database for each species specified by an input parameter::
+The following example shows how to use the ``storeDir`` directive to create a directory containing a BLAST database for each species specified by an input parameter::

   genomes = Channel.fromPath(params.genomes)